SohoHouse/nuxt-oauth/README.md

 }
 ```

+### Use in your application

-3. Mark your authenticated components:
+- Mark your authenticated components:
 ```js
 // secret.vue